 9.5.3.8 Binarization process for abs_remainder[ ]

-Input to this process is a request for a binarization for the syntax element abs_remainder[ n ], the colour component cIdx, the luma location ( x0, y0 ) specifying the top-left sample of the current luma transform block relative to the top-left luma sample of the picture), the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, and the binary logarithm of the transform block height log2TbHeight.
+Input to this process is a request for a binarization for the syntax element abs_remainder[ n ], the colour component cIdx, the current sub-block index i, the luma location ( x0, y0 ) specifying the top-left sample of the current luma transform block relative to the top-left luma sample of the picture.

 Output of this process is the binarization of the syntax element.

-The rice parameter cRiceParam is derived by invoking the rice parameter derivation process as specified in clause 9.5.3.2 with the colour component index cIdx, the luma location ( x0, y0 ), the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, and the binary logarithm of the transform block height log2TbHeight as inputs.
+The variable initRiceValue is set equal to 0.

+The variables lastAbsRemainder and lastRiceParam are derived as follows:

+If this process is invoked for the first time for the current sub-block index i, lastAbsRemainder is set equal to 0 and lastRiceParam is set equal to initRiceValue.

+Otherwise (this process is not invoked for the first time for the current sub-block index i), lastAbsRemainder and lastRiceParam are set equal to the values of abs_remainder[ ] and cRiceParam, respectively, that have been derived during the last invocation of the binarization process for the syntax element abs_remainder[ n ] as specified in this clause.

+The variable cRiceParam is derived from lastAbsRemainder and lastRiceParam by

+cRiceParam = Min( lastRiceParam + ( lastAbsRemainder > 3 * ( 1 << lastRiceParam ) ?
+1 : 0 ), 3 ) (9-9)

 The variable cMax is derived from cRiceParam as:

 cMax = ( cRiceParam = = 1 ?
-6 : 7 ) << cRiceParam (9-9)
+6 : 7 ) << cRiceParam (9-10)